Saulabrm/Advanced-Statistical-Modeling/README.md

-# Advanced-Statistical-Modeling
+# Advanced Statistical Modeling
-UPC Course of Advanced Statistical Modeling
+This repository contains the Assignments of the UPC course of *Advanced Statistical Modeling*.